alexa/alexa-auto-sdk/builder/BuildWithCMake.md

-# Building Alexa Auto Core with CMake
+# Building the Alexa Auto SDK with CMake

 >**Note:** This method is recommended for advanced developers who are familiar with CMake.

-Developers who want to build Alexa Auto Core modules individually without using the [Alexa Auto Core Builder](README.md) can use CMake to generate the build files.
+Developers who want to build Alexa Auto SDK modules individually without using the [Alexa Auto SDK Builder](README.md) can use CMake to generate the build files.

 ## Prerequisites